-Immune Cell Interactions with Target Cells in Physiological and Pathological Conditions of the Nervous SystemSubmit Manuscript no this topic Topic Articles: 0
+Immune Cell Interactions with Target Cells in Physiological and Pathological Conditions of the Nervous SystemSubmit Manuscript on this topic

 In order to maintain homeostasis in both the central and peripheral nervous systems, immune cells are critical during normal healthy states.
 In the CNS specifically, an example of this being the essential role of microglia in synaptic pruning during development and the neural repair process.
 Under injurious and neuropathological conditions, immune cells also interact with specific immune cell subsets, neural cell populations and other non-neural or non-immune cells in.
 During these inflammatory processes, immune cells can exert both beneficial and detrimental functions, which is often dependent on their unique interaction with other cells of the nervous system.